It's a Rainy Day: Chart performance

 "It's a Rainy Day" was a hit on the charts in Europe and remains Ice MC's most successful song, alongside "Think About the Way".
 It peaked at number-one in Italy, where it spent three weeks atop the Musica e dischi singles chart and additionally 12 weeks inside the Italian top 5.
-The single entered the top 10 also in Belgium (2), Finland (9), France (6), the Netherlands (8) and Spain (2), as well as on the Eurochart Hot 100, where it peaked at number six in December 1994, in its tenth week on the chart.
+The single entered the top 10 also in Belgium (2), Finland (9), France (6), Greece (8), the Netherlands (8) and Spain (2), as well as on the Eurochart Hot 100, where it peaked at number six in December 1994, in its tenth week on the chart.
 In Belgium, "It's a Rainy Day" was held off reaching the number-one position for two weeks by Rednex's "Cotton Eye Joe", while in Spain, it was kept from the top spot by Outhere Brothers' "Don't Stop (Wiggle Wiggle)".

 Additionally, the song was a top-20 hit in Austria (13), Germany (14) and Switzerland (15).
 In the United Kingdom, it peaked at number 73 in its first week on the UK Singles Chart, on April 2, 1995.
 But on the UK Dance Chart, the single fared much better, reaching number 25.
 On the European Dance Radio Chart, the song reached number one, becoming the most-played dance song on European radio for several weeks.
 It ended up as number 13 on its year-end chart.
 Outside Europe, "It's a Rainy Day" peaked at number six on the RPM Dance/Urban chart in Canada and number 11 in Israel.
 The single was awarded with a silver record in France, with a sale of 132,000 units.